Palazzo Pamphilj: History

 In 1644, Cardinal Giambattista Pamphilj of the powerful Pamphilj family, who already owned a palace between the Piazza Navona and the Via Pasquino, became Pope Innocent X. With this election came the desire for a larger more magnificent building to reflect his family's increased prestige.
 Further land was bought, the architect Girolamo Rainaldi received the commission and construction began in 1646.
 The new project was to incorporate some existing buildings, including the former palace of the Pamphilj (whose decoration by Agostino Tassi was partially preserved) and the Palazzo Cibo.
+The building work was overseen and managed by Pope Innocent X:s sister-in-law, Olimpia Maidalchini.
+While the Pope had his apartment facing the Piazza Navona, Olimpia had her apartment on the opposite side facing the Piazza di Pasquino - both with a direct connection to the huge gallery going through the whole width of the building.

 In 1647, the Baroque architect Francesco Borromini was consulted about the design and he made a series of new proposals for the palace.
 However, the prevailing preference was for Rainaldi's more staid and conservative design.
 Borromini's limited contributions included the stucco decoration of the salone (the main room) and design of the Gallery, located at first floor level between the rest of the palace and the church of St. Agnese next door.
 The Gallery extends through the width of the block with a large Serliana window at either end.